armadilloNik/Grove/README.md

 ### Ok so how do I build it?
 run buld.sh
 It makes a lot of assumptions though.
 So it probably won't work for you.
-Environment setup and build documentation is in progress.
+Environment setup and build documentation are in progress.

 ### How did I get started with Grove?
 I started with the Bare Bones tutorial at: http://wiki.osdev.org/Bare_Bones